 Meditation Group Online meets on Thursdays at 10am on Zoom.
 Contact Sharon Sanderson for the Zoom invitation.

-Rideau Park Choir Practices Chancel Choir on Thursdays at 7:15pm Joyful Noise Children’s Choir (Grades 2 and up) on Thursdays at 6:15pm Cherub Choir (ages 6 and under) on Thursdays at 6pm For information about these groups, contact Iain Macpherson.
+Rideau Park Choir Practices Chancel Choir on Thursdays at 7:15pm Joyful Noise Children’s Choir (Grades 2 and up) on break until the fall Cherub Choir (ages 6 and under) on break until the fall For information about these groups, contact Iain Macpherson.

-Drums Alive! (all ages) is on Sundays at 11:30am.
+Drums Alive! (all ages) is on break until the fall.
 For information, contact Iain Macpherson.

-Handbell Choir Practices – after the Bells in Spring Concert on May 3, they are on break until September.
+Handbell Choir Practices – on break until September.
 Touch of Brass on Mondays at 7:15pm.
 For information, contact Gord Dewis.
 Ringing Praise on Tuesdays at 6:30pm.
 For information, contact Jeanette Caton.
 La Bell Ensemble on Tuesdays at 7:30pm.
 For information, contact Jeanette Caton.

 Fitness 50+ meets on Tuesdays and Thursdays at 9:15am.